-PIONEER will be guided by the Data Trust Committee (DTC) (see section 6.2.1) - a public and patient group to review and guide all decisions for data release, and a Strategic Executive Group (SEG - see section 7.0)- a group made up of executive personnel from all partners (University of Birmingham, University Hospitals NHS Foundation Trust and other key organisations) to assist with strategic decision making.
-The DTC is the advisory and the SEG is the strategic support to PIONEER.
+PIONEER will be guided by the Data Trust Committee (DTC) (see section 6.2.1) - a public and patient group to review and guide all decisions for data release, and a Strategic Executive Group (SEG - see section 7.0)- a group made up of executive personnel from all partner organisations) to assist with strategic decision making.
+The DTC is the advisory and the SEG is the strategic advisory support to PIONEER.